Criminal Assets Bureau

 The Criminal Assets Bureau (CAB) (An Biúró um Shócmhainní Coiriúla) is a law enforcement agency in Ireland.
 The CAB was established with powers to focus on the illegally acquired assets of criminals involved in serious crime.
 The aims of the CAB are to identify the criminally acquired assets of persons and to take the appropriate action to deny such people these assets.
 This action is taken particularly through the application of the Proceeds of Crime Act 1996.
 The CAB was established as a body corporate with perpetual succession in 1996 and is founded on the multi-agency concept, drawing together law enforcement officers, tax officials, social welfare officials as well as other specialist officers including legal officers, forensic analysts and financial analysts.
 This multi-agency concept is regarded by some as the model for other European jurisdictions.

 The CAB is not a division of the Garda Síochána (police) but rather an independent body corporate although it has many of the powers normally given to the Gardaí.
 The Chief Bureau Officer is drawn from a member of the Garda Síochána holding the rank of Chief Superintendent and is appointed by the Garda Commissioner.
-The remaining staff of the CAB are appointed by the Minister for Justice.
+The remaining staff of the CAB are appointed by the Minister for Justice, Home Affairs and Migration.
 CAB members retain their original powers as if they were working within their separate entities and have direct access to information and databases that their original organisations are allowed by law.